breck7/scroll/dud.md

 # Dud: Dud Uses Dumbdown

-Dud is simple blogging software whose purpose is to demonstrate the pros and cons of Dumbdown for static blogging.
+Dud is simple publishing software whose purpose is to demonstrate the pros and cons of Dumbdown for static publishing.

 ## Installing